okadaNana/Algorithms/Chapter 1 Overview/note.md

 > A *data structures* is an arrangement of data in a computer's memory (or sometimes on a disk).

-Data structures include arrays, liked lists, stacks binary trees, and hash tables, among others.
+Data structures include arrays, liked lists, stacks, binary trees, and hash tables, among others.

 **Algorithms**